keremcanb/portfolio-app-gatsby-strapi/README.md

 # Portfolio App Gatsby

-A JAMstack portfolio built with Gatsby.
+A JAMstack portfolio app built with Gatsby.
 Using Strapi and Cloudinary as backend.

 Part of Gatsby Tutorial and Projects Course by John Smilga